taimurmshah/job-search-tracker/README.md

 ![Dashboard](https://i.imgur.com/tQ8tjvc.png)

-From the menu on the right, a user can select to navigate to the jobs page, to create/view email templates, and to upload a resume.
+From the menu on the left, a user can select to navigate to the jobs page, to create/view email templates, and to upload a resume.
 Here I'm creating an example email template.
 Right now, a user can use up to three interpolation values, and can choose to attach their resume to the email.
 I built this feature because I was using variants of the same introduction email when
 I'd contact recruiters or hiring managers for the first time.
 I also used a template for my follow up email; automating this feature allowed me to save time, where before I was copy and pasting from an Evernote document into gmail, which was tedious.